 Applicant Criteria: A committee examines and reviews the applicant and application wholly.

-Periodontics Application Review Process: Promising applicants are invited for on-site interview in August and September.
+Periodontics Application Review Process: Promising applicants are invited for on-site interviews in August and September.

 Admission Statistics: Three residents are admitted to the program each year.